blocka/vue-component-router/readme.md

 ## `withRouter`

-a HOC which will inject the wrapped function and inject the `router` object, which contains the `history` and `location` objects
+A HOC which will inject the wrapped function and inject the `router` object, which contains the `history` and `location` objects

+## `withHandleClick`

+A HOC that takes a component or tag, and returns a component that handles clicks similar to `RouterLink`.
+This enables using other components or tags as router links without `<a>` tags.

+This function takes 3 parameters: `tagOrComponent`, `to`, and `activeClass`.
+They correspond to the props of `RouterLink`.